Home

 A characteristic sound is the tremolo which is a rapid back and forth strumming pattern on individual strings or on multiple strings.

-My mandolin is a Gibson hybrid from 1939.
+Verlene's mandolin is a Gibson hybrid from 1939.
 It was likely made during a transition between models.
 It has a hole in the middle like a guitar rather than the F holes like those on a violin.

 mandolin